 Part 3: Alternate Options

-The third part of the solution gives the user actions to take to increase sustainability of their purchasing decisions.
-The solutions ranges a span of options from new places to buy clothes, a new way to style oneself, and a new way to discard clothing.
+The third part of the solution gives the user actions to take to increase the sustainability of their purchasing decisions.
+The solutions range a span of options from new places to buy clothes, a new way to style oneself, and a new way to discard clothing.
 Each solution given works to target the needs of each user interviewed in a sustainable manner, giving them new purchasing options that they ideally will take now.

-For the implementation of the solution, ideally I would work with nonprofits that already exist in this space, such as Fashion Revolution and Fibershed, that already work to educate people about the impacts of the fast fashion industry.
+For the implementation of the solution, ideally, I would work with nonprofits that already exist in this space, such as Fashion Revolution and Fibershed, that already work to educate people about the impacts of the fast fashion industry.
 This could also be used by sustainable fashion companies as their marketing material, and a way to provide users with positive feedback that they are making the right choices shopping here.